The information listed below reflects Commencement 2016 event details.

 Where do I park for THE PARTY?

-Several lots near The Commons Center Lawn will be available specifically for guests attending this event.
+Several parking lots near The Commons Center Lawn will be available specifically for guests attending this event.
 Please follow the parking signs.

 Can I get a shuttle bus from the parking lots to THE PARTY?